A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2013b) Samuel G. Moreno {Moreno, Samuel G\'{o}mez|textbf} and Esther M. Garc\'{i}a-Caballero {Garc\'{i}a-Caballero, Esther M.|textbf}, On Vi\`{e}te {Vi\`{e}te, Fran\c{c}ois}-like formulas. \emph{Journal of Approximation Theory} \textbf{174}, 90--112.
-MR3090772. { Cited in \textsc{Moreno and Garc\'{i}a-Caballero 2013a} {Moreno, Samuel G\'{o}mez} {Garc\'{i}a-Caballero, Esther M.}, \textsc{Garc\'{i}a-Caballero, Moreno, and Prophet 2014c} {Garc\'{i}a-Caballero, Esther M.} {Moreno, Samuel G\'{o}mez} , and \textsc{Vellucci and Bersani 2016c} .} From the abstract: ``The very first recorded use of an infinite product in mathematics is the so-called Vi\`{e}te's {Vi\`{e}te, Fran\c{c}ois} formula {Vi\`{e}te's formula for $\tfrac{2}{\pi}$}, in which each of its factors contains nested square roots of 2 with plus signs inside [equation \eqref{E:Vie1593-1} above] $\ldots$ and it can be proved by iterating the double angle formula $\sin 2x=2\cos x\sin x$, thus obtaining the infinite product $\tfrac{2}{\pi}=\prod_{n=2}^\infty\cos(\pi/2^n)$. ``This paper focuses, first, on the wide variety of iterations that the identity $\cos x=2\cos((\pi+2x)/4)\cos((\pi-2x)/4)$ admits; next, on the infinite products of cosines derived from these iterations and finally, on how these infinite products of cosines give rise to striking formulas." {Vi\`{e}te's formula for $\tfrac{2}{\pi}$!generalizations}
+From the abstract: ``The very first recorded use of an infinite product in mathematics is the so-called Vi\`{e}te's {Vi\`{e}te, Fran\c{c}ois} formula {Vi\`{e}te's formula for $\tfrac{2}{\pi}$}, in which each of its factors contains nested square roots of 2 with plus signs inside [equation \eqref{E:Vie1593-1} above] $\ldots$ and it can be proved by iterating the double angle formula $\sin 2x=2\cos x\sin x$, thus obtaining the infinite product $\tfrac{2}{\pi}=\prod_{n=2}^\infty\cos(\pi/2^n)$. ``This paper focuses, first, on the wide variety of iterations that the identity $\cos x=2\cos((\pi+2x)/4)\cos((\pi-2x)/4)$ admits; next, on the infinite products of cosines derived from these iterations and finally, on how these infinite products of cosines give rise to striking formulas." {Vi\`{e}te's formula for $\tfrac{2}{\pi}$!generalizations}

-The main theorem proved is the following: Let $N$ be a positive integer and $(b_1,b_2,\ldots,b_N)$ a sequence for which $b_i$ equals either $1$ or $-1$ and at least one $b_i$ equals $-1$.
+The main theorem proved is the following: Let $N$ be a positive integer and let $(b_1,b_2,\ldots,b_N)$ be a sequence for which $b_i$ equals either $1$ or $-1$ and at least one $b_i$ equals $-1$.
 Define

 For each complex number $z$, define the sequence $\{\rho_i(z)\}$ by

 Then

 In an appendix, the authors give a lucid explanation of the method used by Fran\c{c}ois Vi\`{e}te {Vi\`{e}te, Fran\c{c}ois} to obtain his original formula \eqref{E:Vie1593-1} above.